cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 system to inject an instance of the Dataset with the ``@UseDataSet`` annotation::

-  class MyFowlet extends AbstractFlowlet {
+  class MyFlowlet extends AbstractFlowlet {
     @UseDataSet("myCounters")
     private KeyValueTable counters;
     ...